vercel/pkg/README.md

 * Path to entry file.
 Suppose it is `/path/app.js`, then packaged app will work the same way as `node /path/app.js`
 * Path to `package.json`. `Pkg` will follow `bin` property of the specified `package.json` and use it as entry file.
 * Path to directory. `Pkg` will look for `package.json` in the specified directory.
 See above.

 ### Targets

-You can specify the list of targets the binaries will be generated for via `--targets` option.
+The final executables can generated for several target machines at a time.
+You can specify the list of targets via `--targets` option.
 A canonical target consists of 3 elements, separated by dashes, for example `node6-macos-x64` or `node4-linux-armv6`:

 * **nodeRange** node${n} or latest
 * **platform** freebsd, linux, macos, win